Find hidden clues in old family photos. Candid photos work great for discovering fun details to fill out your family histories.

 Now look closer at Nannie Lee’s hand (on the right).
 She is right handed and she wears a wedding band on her left ring finger.
 This photograph can now be placed within a time frame.
 Nannie Lee Farson was married in March 1919.
 Esther passed away from influenza in January of 1923.
 This is a photograph of the women taken between March of 1919 and December 1922.

 While learning an ancestor is left handed is not a major genealogical find, it does give us an interesting detail about her.
-Esther died as a young mother and over the years any detail discovered about her has enriched the limited memories of her children.
+Esther died as a young mother and over the years any detail discovered about her has enriched the limited memories of her children – my grandfather and his sister.

-Learning to examine – really examine – our ancestors’ photographs helps us learn the details of their lives.
+Learning to examine – really examine up close – our ancestors’ photographs helps us learn the details of their lives.

 4 Steps To Finding Hidden Clues In Old Family Photos

-Candid photos are great for finding fun details about a family or individual.
+Candid photos are great for finding fun details about a family or an individual.
 We find them at their more relaxed moments.
+Unfortunately, we often overlook those slightly out of focused probable “mistakes” in the family photo collection.

 Here is the woman in charge!
 Notice her posture.
 Ammie is standing back surveying the scene making sure everything is as it should be.

 The above photograph was taken in the 1940’s at a family reunion.
+This reunion was held each year in honor of the patriarch’s birthday.
 Look closely at the food on the table.
 Zooming in on the food, I discovered my family liked traditional southern foods of fried chicken, white sandwich bread, pickles and cakes….lots of cakes.
 [Maybe that’s where I got my sweet tooth from!]

 Pull out your ancestors’ photos, get a good light and magnifying glass (like this one), and see what you can discover in the details of your photographs.